-Practical theologian Rev. Dr. John Swinton talks about faith, mental health, and all the ways in which our culture, particularly Church culture, can exclude those whose voices, whose songs, whose lives don’t fit the “standard format.”
+Practical theologian Rev. John Swinton, PhD, talks about faith, mental health, and all the ways in which our culture, particularly Church culture, can exclude those whose voices, whose songs, whose lives don’t fit the “standard format.”
 He offers up some new ways of seeing in which difference and disability are welcomed, embraced, and understood as a valid way of being fully human and fully alive to the possibilities of God.

 Running time: 46:07